pleiszenburg/zugbruecke/README.rst

 ===================  ==============  =================== ================== ================== ============================

 Benchmarks were performed with an i7 3740QM CPU, Linux kernel 4.4.72, Wine 2.10,
-CPython 3.6.1 x86-64 for Linux and CPython 3.5.3 x86-32 for Windows. pycrosscall was
+CPython 3.6.1 x86-64 for Linux and CPython 3.5.3 x86-32 for Windows. zugbruecke was
 configured with log level 0 (logs off) for minimal overhead.

 For the corresponding Python code and DLL source code (written in C) check the ``examples`` directory.